ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 ## Problems

-The use of “More information available below” does not sit well with me, despite being the person who oversaw its inclusion.
+The use of the phrase “More information available below” does not sit well with me, despite being the person who oversaw its inclusion.
 There’s a couple of reasons here:

 First, I’m normally loathe to [hardcode interaction hints for screen readers](https://adrianroselli.com/2019/10/stop-giving-control-hints-to-screen-readers.html).

 The interactive list component is a bit of an exception to that rule.
-It is an uncommon interaction pattern on the web, so the hint needs to be included until [efforts formalize it](https://gist.github.com/smhigley/a613aab8287726f61202869e2f479553) both:
+It is an uncommon interaction pattern on the web, so the hint needs to be included until [efforts to formalize it](https://gist.github.com/smhigley/a613aab8287726f61202869e2f479553) both:

 1. Manifest, and
 2. Get widespread support from assistive technology vendors.